-The Province is tracking the outbreak of a possible new disease in deer on the Gulf Islands.
-For more information, view the fact sheet on Adenovirus Hemorrhagic Disease in Deer (PDF, 129 KB)
+The Province is tracking the outbreak of a possible new disease in deer on the coast.
+For more information, view the fact sheet on Adenovirus Hemorrhagic Disease in Deer (PDF, 109 KB)

 Healthy wild animal populations are of great importance to British Columbians.
 Animals contribute to healthy environments and healthy tourism and recreation economies.
 Wildlife diseases are a health risk to wild animals, domestic animals and humans they interact with.